rozensoftware/flea/README.md

 Currently supported commands are:

-- **version** : returns current protocol version.
+- **version** : Returns current protocol version.
-- **bash** : a host bash command.
+- **bash** : A host bash command.
 The value property has to have a command line to execute in a host.
-- **ftpscreenshot** : takes a screenshots of the host and sends it to FTP server.
+- **ftpscreenshot** : Takes a screenshots of the host and sends it to FTP server.
-- **screenshot** : takes a screenshot and sends it to the caller.
+- **screenshot** : Takes a screenshot and sends it to the caller.
 The client supports this and saves data into screenshot.png file name.
-- **log** : reads current key logger file and sends its content to receiver.
+- **log** : Reads current key logger file and sends its content to receiver.
-- **proclist** : displays currently running processes in the system.
+- **proclist** : Displays currently running processes in the system.
-- **kill** : kills a process. 'value' parameter must include PID.
+- **kill** : Kills a process. 'value' parameter must include PID.
-- **upload** : uploads a file to the host from FTP server.
+- **upload** : Uploads a file to the host from FTP server.
 The file name must be specified in the 'value' parameter of the XML command.
 - **dir** : Retreives content of current directory.
 - **cd** : Changes the current directory to the new one passed in the 'value' parameter (.. means level up).
 - **pwd** : Gets server's working directory.